Cardiac Rehabilitation Program

 - Multiple cardiovascular risk factors

-Alison Bailey, MD is a noninvasive cardiologist with UT Erlanger Cardiology.
+Alison Bailey, MD is a noninvasive cardiologist with Erlanger Cardiology.
 She worked at the Gill Heart Institute with an emphasis in cardiovascular education, serving as the Associate Program Director for the Cardiovascular Disease Fellowship as well as establishing the Cardiac Rehabilitation program in 2009.
 Currently, she directs the Cardiovascular Diseases Fellowship Program and continues her work in cardiovascular education and prevention.
 Her clinical interests include heart failure, sports cardiology, and the general prevention of cardiovascular disease.
 She is board-certified in Internal Medicine, Cardiovascular Disease and Advanced Heart Failure and Transplant Cardiology as well as Echocardiography.